fragilecat7/LearnCPlusPlus/Book/Chapters/four/Chapter4.md

 I like the way the chapter is organized, expression, selection and iteration then the first discussion of a `function` and we say hello to the `vector` type!

-- expression, how to compute a value from a set of operands.
+- `expressions`, how to compute a value from a set of operands.
+    - basic building block
+    - literals == constants
+    - Constant expressions
+    - expression statement, an expression followed by a semicolon
-- selection, how to choose among alternative actions.
+- `selection`, how to choose among alternative actions.
+    - if statement
+    - switch statement

-- iteration, repeat a computation for a series of values.
+- `iteration`, repeat a computation for a series of values.